 U.S. Department of Energy:

-- Office of Energy Efficiency and Renewable Energy provides information on performance measurement and program evaluation to assess near-term progress and ultimate market and economic impacts, and includes program evaluation resources for research and development programs and technology deployment activities. http://www1.eere.energy.gov/analysis/pe_index.html
+- Office of Energy Efficiency and Renewable Energy provides information on program evaluations to assess near-term progress and ultimate market and economic impacts, and includes program evaluation resources for research and development programs and technology deployment activities. http://www1.eere.energy.gov/analysis/pe_index.html

 U.S. Department of Health and Human Services (HHS):

-- Centers for Disease Control and Prevention, Program Performance and Evaluation Office, provides guidance and numerous links to public health evaluation and logic model resources including CDC's “Framework for Program Evaluation in Public Health” which summarizes and organizes the basic elements of program evaluation—see http://www.cdc.gov/eval/index.htm.
+- Centers for Disease Control and Prevention, Program Performance and Evaluation Office, provides links to CDC’s evaluation guidelines and numerous public health evaluation resources including CDC's “Framework for Program Evaluation in Public Health” which summarizes and organizes the basic elements of program evaluation—see http://www.cdc.gov/eval/index.htm.

 - Office of the Assistant Secretary for Planning and Evaluation (ASPE) maintains various databases, including the biennial Performance Improvement Reports. http://aspe.hhs.gov/evaluations